Trail update 5th June 2026

 TRAIL CONDITIONS

-The Pacific Crest Trail and all high country trails are clear of snow (most were clear by late April).
+The Pacific Crest Trail and all high country trails are clear of snow (almost all were clear by late April).

 Deer Springs Trail from the trailhead to Little Round Valley has already been cleared of the handful of blowdowns from this past winter by the Trail Report.